Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: First-principles calculations

 Monolayer InSe has a hexagonal structure with $D_{3h}$ point group, which includes a 3-fold rotation symmetry axis ($C_{3v}$), and a mirror plane ($\sigma_h$).
 Two types of nanoribbons can be constructed from InSe, namely, nanoribbons with zigzag (ZISN) and armchair (AISN) edges.
 To avoid the presence of highly reactive dangling bonds, we saturate edge atoms by hydrogen (see Fig.~\ref{fig:label1}).
-We label the corresponding nanoribbons as H-ZISN and H-AISN, respectively.
-In contrast to H-AISNs, where vertical mirror plane ($\sigma_v$) is present, the two edges of H-ZISNs are terminated by different (In and Se) atoms, which results in a less symmetric structure.
+We label the corresponding nanoribbons as H-ZISNs and H-AISNs, respectively.
+In contrast to H-AISNs, where vertical mirror plane ($\sigma_v$) is present, opposite edges of H-ZISNs are terminated by different (In and Se) atoms, which results in the structure with lower symmetry.

 Compared to H-ZISNs, all armchair InSe nanoribbons are predicted to be nonmagnetic semiconductors with a direct band gap of $\sim$1~eV at the $\Gamma$ point \citep{wu2018modulation}.
 Here, we mainly focus on magnetic properties and, therefore, consider only H-ZISNs.
 Electronic and magnetic properties are studied in our paper by performing DFT calculations using the \emph{Vienna Ab inito simulation Package} ({\sc VASP}), which implements the projected augmented wave method \cite{blochl1994PAW,kresse1996plane,kresse1999ultrasoft,perdew1996generalized}. $4d^{10}5s^{2}5d^{1}$ electrons of In and $4s^{2}4p^{4}$ of Se were treated as valence electrons.
-The energy cutoff of 500~eV was set for the plane-wave basis set.
+The energy cutoff of 500~eV was set for a plane-wave basis set.
 The reciprocal space was sampled by $21$ k-points for all InSe nanoribbons.
-The vacuum space of at least $10$ {\AA} was introduced in the directions perpendicular to the ribbons to avoid spurious interactions between the periodic supercell images.
+The vacuum space of at least $10$ {\AA} was introduced in the directions perpendicular to the ribbons to avoid spurious interactions between periodic supercell images.
 All structures were relaxed until the residual force on each atom were less than $0.01$~eV/\AA.
 Magnetic moment of each atom was calculated by the Bader electron population analysis method \cite{henkelman2006baber}.